TV Edwards Solicitors Logo

 • any harm which the child has suffered or is at risk of suffering; and

-• the ability of each parent of meeting the child’s needs.
+• the ability of each parent to meet the child’s needs.

 The Court must also be satisfied that making the order is better for the child than not making any order at all.